Tanmay-Somani/git-init/README.md

 # git-init
-this is a way of me learning how to automate some tasks using workflow
+this is a way for me to learn how to automate some tasks using workflow

-# Repository privatization automationm
+# Repository privatization automation

 ## Table of Contents